Strongman Farmer’s Walk: Techniques for Maximizing Grip and Speed

 • Shrug into the traps before lifting to create a stable shelf

-• Once loaded, pull shoulders down and back to stay packed
+• Once loaded, pull your shoulders down and back to stay packed

 • Take a massive diaphragmatic breath before the pick